-The SEM Committee has decided that a reserve requirement will not be included in the methodology for the first transitional auction.
+The SEM Committee has decided (SEM-16-082, paragraph 3.4.17) that a reserve requirement will not be included in the methodology for the T-1 transitional auctions.

 4 Supply Data and Statistics

 4.1 Introduction

 This section presents the data sources used by this methodology for capacity market units.
 This data is primarily used to define average outage statistics for the different technology categories.
 It is important to note that while average outages for each technology class is based on existing SEM unit data, the technology categories themselves allow the de-rating methodology to consider units which were not operating in the SEM during the period covered by the data, provided they are of a similar technology as that represented by an existing technology class.
 The possibility of new entrant units that are not comparable with proposed technology categories is discussed separately below.